-o Version of the signature (field "v").
-This field MUST be set to "rpkiv1".
+- o Version of the signature (field "v").
+This field MUST be set to "rpkiv1" and MAY be the first field of the signature attribute to simplify the parsing of the attributes' fields.
 The signature format described in this document applies when the version field is set to "rpkiv1".
-All the rest of the signature attributes are defined by the value of version field.

-- o Reference to the certificate corresponding to the private key used to sign this object (field "c").
+All the rest of the signature attributes are defined by the value of version field. - o Reference to the certificate corresponding to the private key used to sign this object (field "c").
 The value of this field MUST be a URL of type "rsync" or "http(s)" that points to a specific resource certificate in an RPKI repository [RFC6481].
-Any non URL-safe characters (including semicolon ";" and plus "+") must be URL encoded.

-- Signature method (field "m"): what hash and signature algorithms were used to create the signature.
-The allowed algorithms which can be used for the signature are specified in Section 5 of RFC 4055 [RFC4055].
-More specifically, this version of RPSL signatures supports the following hash algorithms:
+Any non URL-safe characters (including semicolon ";" and plus "+") must be URL encoded. - o Signature method (field "m"): what hash and signature algorithms were used to create the signature.
+This specification follows th algorithms defined in RFC 6485 [RFC6485].
+The algorithms are referenced witin the signature attribute by the ASCII names of the algorithms. - o Time of signing (field "t").

-- \ sha224WithRSAEncryption

-- \ sha256WithRSAEncryption

-- \ sha384WithRSAEncryption

-- \ sha512WithRSAEncryption

-The algorithms are referenced witin the signature attribute by the ASCII names of the algorithms.

-- o Time of signing (field "t").
 The format of the value of this field MUST be in the Internet Date/Time format [RFC3339].
 All times MUST be converted to Universal Coordinated Time (UTC) - o The signed attributes (field "a").
 This is a list of attribute names, separated by an ASCII "+" character (if more than one attribute is enumerated).
 The list must include any attribute at most once. - o The signature itself (field "b").
 This MUST be the last field in the list.
 The signature is the output of the signature algorithm using the appropriate private key and the calculated hash value of the object as inputs.
 The value of this field is the digital signature in base64 encoding [RFC4648].